Art Curriculum

 Plant Art

 Children will be immersed in the beauty of nature within these lessons.
 Children will be introduced to a variety of plant-themed artworks created by famous artists and will be encouraged to express their opinions of them.
 They will learn how to make careful observations, mix different tints, shades and tones of colour, and create the illusion of depth within a picture.
-They will also have the opportunity to create their own 3D flower sculpture rom clay
+They will also have the opportunity to create their own 3D flower sculpture using clay.

 Year 4